michaellihs/golab/doc/golab_group_create.md

 ## golab group create

-Create a new group
+New group

 ### Synopsis

-Create a new group for the given parameters
+Creates a new project group.
+Available only for users who can create groups.

 ```
 golab group create